Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Support 4.6 Strong whole-body support with fewer pressure spikes
+Support 4.6 Strong whole-body support with fewer pressure spikes.

-Cooling 4.5 Coolest “overall sleep” feel in this lineup
+Cooling 4.5 Coolest overall sleep feel in this lineup.

-Pressure Relief 4.4 More forgiving top than the standard Hybrid
+Pressure Relief 4.4 More forgiving top than the standard Hybrid.

-Responsiveness 4.3 Turns feel smooth and low-effort
+Responsiveness 4.3 Smooth, low-effort turning.

-Durability 4.3 Premium materials stayed consistent over weeks
+Durability 4.3 Premium materials stayed consistent over weeks.

 Beautyrest Black Series Three Medium